kkinos/ktc32/README.md

 # KTC32

-Hobby CPU implemented in SystemVerilog
+A hobby 32-bit CPU implemented in SystemVerilog

 ## Instruction Set